wormhole-foundation/wormhole-docs/tutorials/messaging/loyalty-app.md

 it will create a folder and we'll have almost everything ready

-- removed comments from move.toml

-in our move.toml file we're gonna add these dependencies
+removed comments from move.toml in our move.toml file we're gonna add these dependencies replace with this code

 ```
 [package]